-Over the years, I've notice that the Pi-hole gets slow after a few months of concurrent use.
+Over the years, I've noticed that the Pi-hole gets slow after a few months of concurrent use.
 If you're not regularly flushing the logs and rebooting, you'll find queries take just a bit longer to resolve and the benefits of a local cache are gone.
 Pi-hole also doesn't currently support the latest in encrypted DNS resolution with upstream resolvers, such as DNS-over-HTTP and DNS-over-TLS (there is a workaround).
 For these reasons, when I heard about NextDNS, I decided to take a look.

-NextDNS is a managed DNS resolution service that boasts ad blocking, tracker blocking, security blacklists, and other privacy and security focused configurations all delivered over DNS-over-HTTPS or DNS-over-TLS (traditional IP based resolution is available as well).
-It also has nice mobile apps that can leverage your existing configuration to ensure a seamless ad blocking, privacy focused browsing experience at home and abroad.
+NextDNS is a managed DNS resolution service that boasts ad blocking, tracker blocking, security blacklists, and other privacy and security focused configurations all delivered over DNS-over-HTTPS or DNS-over-TLS (traditional IP-based resolution is available as well).
+It also has nice mobile apps that can leverage your existing configuration to ensure a seamless ad blocking, privacy-focused browsing experience at home and abroad.

-The primary challenge face when configuring DNS-over-HTTPS or DNS-over-TLS is the lack of support for these new standards in modern networking gear.
+The primary challenge to face when configuring DNS-over-HTTPS or DNS-over-TLS is the lack of support for these new standards in modern networking gear.
 I run what could probably be considered one of the most robust home networks out there, backed by Ubiquiti's Unifi devices, and I'm still unable to leverage this secure approach to DNS resolution natively.

-Luckily, NextDNS released a CLI client that can be installed on just about any linux distribution, and act as a proxy accepting traditional DNS request over port 53 and performing the upstream resolution using DNS-over-HTTPS.
+Luckily, NextDNS released a CLI client that can be installed on just about any Linux distribution, and act as a proxy accepting traditional DNS request over port 53 and performing the upstream resolution using DNS-over-HTTPS.
 This is where things get interesting if you're looking to replace that Pi-hole instances.

 Getting Started with NextDNS on Raspberry Pi